 Leptospirosis: Leptospira species is a bacterial infection that many animals and humans can contract and transmit.
 There are several different species of Leptospira that are found in wildlife, which is the primary source of contamination of the environment with these bacteria.
 Raccoons can shed Leptospirosis in their urine and secretions.
 Exposure of these excretions to open wounds or orally can cause infection to humans.

 Other Diseases: Other bacterial diseases (such as Salmonella or E. Coli), fungus and rare parasites can also be a risk for illness in humans.
 People who handle, feed and clean up waste should be aware of the potential health hazards and practice aggressive hygiene and sanitation to prevent exposure of skin, eyes, mouth and body to infection.
 Physicians can assess individuals who may have been exposed and recommend appropriate actions to prevent disease.

 Because of their susceptibility to the rabies virus, raccoons are considered extremely dangerous.
 Aside from the transmission of harmful diseases, raccoons can cause an indefinite amount of damage – electrical, contamination or structural – once inside your home.

 Call Wild Thingz for fast raccoon removal services in Irmo, Columbia, Lexington, and surrounding areas including Richland and Lexington Counties.
-Our raccoon removal keeps your loved ones safe.
+Our raccoon and other wildlife control services in Columbia keeps your loved ones safe.